-Under Indonesia's Basic Agrarian Law, land rights are divided into the following types:
+Under Indonesia's Basic Agrarian Law, land rights are divided into the following types of right:

-- a Right of ownership: this inherited land right is the strongest and fullest right that can be owned by a party.
-Only an Indonesian citizen, and some legal entities determined by the government, can obtain right of ownership. - b Right to build: the right to build and own buildings over another party's land for a term of up to 30 years, which can be extended for a term of up to 20 years and can be renewed.
+- a right of ownership: this inherited land right is the strongest and fullest right that can be obtained by a party.
+Only an Indonesian citizen, and some legal entities determined by the government, can obtain right of ownership; - b right to build: the right to build and own buildings over another party's land for a term of up to 30 years, which term can be extended for a term of up to 20 years and can be renewed.
 An Indonesian citizen or Indonesian legal entity can obtain this right.
-The right to build can be granted over state land, right of management and right of ownership. - c Right to cultivate: the right to cultivate land controlled by the state for farming, fisheries or animal husbandry.
+The right to build can be granted over state land, right of management and right of ownership; - c right to cultivate: the right to cultivate land controlled by the state for farming, fisheries or animal husbandry.
 The right to cultivate is granted for a term of up to 25 years, or up to 35 years if required by a company, and can be extended for a term of up to 25 years.
-An Indonesian citizen or Indonesian legal entity can obtain this right. - d Right of use: the right to use and take the fruits of, or simply take the fruits of, land that is directly controlled by the state, or of another party's land.
+An Indonesian citizen or Indonesian legal entity can obtain this right; - d right of use: the right to use and take the fruits of, or simply take the fruits of, land that is directly controlled by the state, or of another party's land.
 Right of use can be granted for a definite term or indefinitely as long as the land is used for a specific purpose.
 An Indonesian citizen, a foreign national domiciled in Indonesia, an Indonesian legal entity or a foreign legal entity having its representative office in Indonesia can obtain this right.
-Right of use is granted for up to 25 years and can be extended for up to 20 years.
+Right of use is granted for up to 25 years and can be extended for up to 20 years; and e right of lease: the right to use another party's land for building purposes by paying the owner a sum of money as rent.
+An Indonesian citizen, a foreign national domiciled in Indonesia, an Indonesian legal entity or a foreign legal entity having its representative office in Indonesia can obtain this right.

-Eddy Marek Leks is the founder and managing partner of Leks & Co.
+1 Eddy Marek Leks is the founder and managing partner of Leks & Co.